mmz-001/nanoprocessor-lab/README.md

 ## Compiler

-The compiler is used to compile instructions written in `.asm` format to machine code text files.
+The compiler is used to compile instructions written in `.asm` format to machine code.
 The usage of the compiler is described below.

 Open up the terminal and go the `compiler` folder.